Saison in San Francisco is a three-Michelin star restaurant where chef Scott Clark has spent the last three years.

 Clark and his partner (both business and personal) Alexis Liu found a historic train caboose on Highway 1, and said the concept fell into place from there.
 “Alexis found this space, and it was so unique and felt very much us — kind of quirky with a lot of soul and character,” Clark told Eater SF.

 The two followed the roadside stand aspect of the space, settling on a local produce-focused, but very approachable menu — everything is under $15 — with dishes like a burger with grass-fed local beef, grilled white bread, melted cheese, pickled onions, and lettuce (with the option of adding grilled belly bacon or a Ben’s Coastside farm egg); a chicken fried hen of the woods mushroom sandwich with instant ramen slaw; and an okonomiyaki dog, which is a corn dog with shaved bonito, scallion, barbecue sauce, house mayonnaise, and cabbage.
 Wine will be sold by the can. – Eater SF

-Dad’s Luncheonette opens next month at 225 Cabrillo Highway South.
+Dad’s Luncheonette opens Thursday february 16th at 225 Cabrillo Highway South.